JonatanHogild/FreeIPA_for_virtual_environment/README.md

 history -c
 ```

-### 3.6 Verify that everything works
+### 3.6 Verify that FreeIPA works so far

-At this point, it would be a good idea to verify that everything works.
 FreeIPA consists of many different components, and confirming that they all seem healthy can save you a lot of headache later.

 #### 3.6.1 IPA Server